-In a highly nuanced article, the British author Alistair Roberts touches on the need of the church to reach out to the weak and disadvantaged but also be cautions against kneejerk emotional judgments, sentimental humanitarianism, and the European tendency to "self-condemnation" with a result that it will readily flagelate itself by inflicting economic or security pain on itself coupled with charity by "guilt ridden people" who attempt to atone for their selfishness, as well as four suggested responses by the church.
+In a highly nuanced article, the British author Alistair Roberts touches on the need of the church to reach out to the weak and disadvantaged but also be cautious against kneejerk emotional judgments, sentimental humanitarianism, and the European tendency to "self-condemnation" with a result that it will readily flagellate itself by inflicting economic or security pain on itself coupled with charity by "guilt-ridden people" who attempt to atone for their selfishness, as well as four suggested responses by the church.

 A link to the article is here.